COALAIP/specs/README.md

 transferred (via a LCC RRM RightsAssignment) from one LCC RRM Party to another.

 Furthermore, a LCC RRM Creation is not limited to a single LCC RRM Right.
-In fact, there can be as many LCC RRM Rights attached to a Creation as a LCC RRM Party wants.
-Since licensing information is stored in a LCC RRM Right though some edge cases need to be considered:
+In fact, there can be as many LCC RRM Rights attached to a LCC RRM Creation as a LCC RRM Party wants.
+Since licensing information is stored in a LCC RRM Right though, some edge cases must be considered:

-1. If specific software licenses are attached to a Right (e.g CreativeCommons, MIT, Apache, GPL), then this means that the Right expresses a licensing agreement between the issuer of the Right and the commons, meaning that an arbitrary transfer (or RightsAssignment) to an Individual/Organization must not take place.
-To handle this edge case, it is planed to have a special Identity symbolizing the commons, a Right can transferred to in this case.
-Additionally, once a Creation has been licensed under such license, Rights with licenses that conflict with a commons license must not be issued.
+1. Specific software licenseses imply an agreement between the issuer of the Right and the commons, meaning that an arbitrary transfer (also called RightsAssignment) to an Individual or Organization must not take place.
+To handle the edge case of giving permissions to literally everyone, it is planed to have special Identities symbolizing the commons a Right can be transferred to in this case.
+Additionally, once a Creation has been licensed under such license, Rights with licenses that conflict with a "commons license" must not be issued.

-- TODO: Maybe there are more edge cases?
+- TODO: Maybe there are more edge cases like this.
+If so, enumerate and discuss/propose solutions.

 #### Proposed Transformation